xenanetworks/tdl-xoa-converter/docs/source/getting_started/installation.rst

 Install or Upgrade
 ^^^^^^^^^^^^^^^^^^^

-If for some reason you need to install or upgrade XOA RFC Converter manually from source, the steps are:
+If for some reason you need to install or upgrade XOA Converter manually from source, the steps are:

 First, make sure Python packages `wheel <https://wheel.readthedocs.io/en/stable/>`_ and  `setuptools <https://setuptools.pypa.io/en/latest/index.html>`_ are installed on your system.
 Install ``wheel`` and ``setuptools`` using ``pip``: